Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-recovery.rst

 Sending an identity recovery request
 ++++++++++++++++++++++++++++++++++++

-When the identity recovery request has been generated the next step is to send it to the associated identity provider.
-If successful the identity provider will return with a redirect to the location where the identity can be fetched from.
+The next step is to send the generated identity recovery request to the associated identity provider.
+If successful, the identity provider will return a redirect to the location from which the identity can be fetched.

 .. tabs::